Cold Fronts & Warm Fronts

 Cold Fronts

-Severe cold fronts put a hold on walleye fishing.
-The day after a cold front usually has cool temperatures with bright, sunny skies.
-Walleye will hug the bottom and refuse to feed for up to 3 days following a cold front.
-Walleye in clear water are affected for longer than walleye in murky water.
-It might take 3 days for walleye to start feeding in clear water lakes, while walleye in murky rivers will barely be affected.
-Many walleye fishermen catch fish in murky rivers the next day after a cold front.
-As a general rule, you need to fish deeper and closer to the bottom after a cold front.
+However, if you flip the time of year to the spring or summer and make the body of water a large, clear water lake, this can be the perfect recipe for some terrible walleye fishing.
+It might take 2 to 3 days for the walleye to start feeding like normal in these clear water lakes.
+As a general rule, you need to fish deeper and closer to the bottom after a cold front when fishing clearer water.
 Try using live bait with stinger hooks and you will have more success.
 Lighter line in the 4 to 6 pound test range is recommended in clear water.

 Warm Fronts